raymondchua/raymondchua.github.io/_pages/about.md

 By integrating insights from neuroscience, I aim to develop AI systems capable of continuous learning and proficient in navigating unpredictable environments.
 This work not only advances AI but also opens new pathways to unravel the brain’s mysteries, potentially revolutionizing fields like medicine and psychology, and inching closer to the realm of artificial general intelligence.

 The Covid-19 pandemic rekindled my passion for sports, leading me to cross-country skiing, swimming, cycling, and running—culminating in participating in triathlons.
 I have dedicated a page to share these adventures, offering a glimpse into my life beyond academia.
-Check it out, or visit my <a style='color: black;' href='https://www.instagram.com/raymondrchua/'>Instagram</a> to see what keeps me busy when I’m not at my computer!
+Check it out, or visit my <a href='https://www.instagram.com/raymondrchua/'>Instagram</a> to see what keeps me busy when I’m not at my computer!

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.